mmeoak240/phase-5-project/README.md

 <img src="https://abaforlawstudents.com/wp-content/uploads/2019/11/study-group.jpg" alt="Study group">

 Welcome to AllStudy, your ultimate study buddy!
 With all study you can create notebooks for your various courses and take notes within these notebooks(obviously).
-You will be able to attach tabs to your notes for easy organize and find the notes you need.
-If you are one of those people who loves to use flashcards to ingrain information into your head, great casue you can make flashcards that have a front and back with a flip function(also may be tabbed so you can study only what you are working on).
+You will be able to attach tabs to your notes for easy organization and find the notes you need faster.
+Are you one of those people who loves to use flashcards to ingrain information into your head?
+Great!
+You can do that too by making flashcards that have a front and back with a flip function(also may be tabbed so you can study only what you need).

 ## Purpose

 The purpose of this application is to provide an all in one study tool for students whether they be in High School, college or even in a coding bootcamp.
 I have always struggled with taking and organizing my notes.
-I would have notes on google docs, in a note book, paper flashcards and notebooked browser pages.
-This approach works for some people but not everyone.
-I wanted to create a place to keep everything.
-Notebooks, flashcards, scheduleing and more, all the tools a student needs to succeed.
+I would have notes on google docs, in a note book, paper flashcards and bookmarked browser pages.
+This approach might work for some people but not everyone.
+I wanted to create a place to keep everything; notebooks, flashcards, scheduleing and more, all the tools a student needs to succeed.

 ## Features